When are the deadlines for faculty to order textbooks?

 - If you are a full-time faculty member, you will be issued a Letter of Counsel.
 If you are an adjunct, or graduate assistant, the information will be shared with the chair of your department, and could result in further disciplinary action.

-The 52-day deadline was established to provide the USF Bookstore with time to process any remaining textbook orders into their database by the 45-day deadline.
-However, there is a possibility that not all orders will be processed by the 45-day deadline, so we encourage faculty to place their orders by the bookstore deadline.
+The earlier deadline was established to provide the USF Bookstore with time to process any remaining textbook orders into their database by the 45-day deadline.
+However, there is still a possibility that not all orders will be processed by the 45-day deadline, so we encourage faculty to place their orders by the bookstore deadline.

 What are the sources of data for the textbook adoption compliance report?